 Once your surgical wounds have healed, you can start using scar treatments to help reduce the appearance of surgical scars.
 Using silicone sheets or a good scar treatment cream often silicon based such as Kelo Cote can be effective method to look after scars after facelift surgery, as they keep scars hydrated and help reduce their appearance.
 Silicone gel sheets or tapes or cream should be worn 12–24 hours daily, starting 2–4 weeks post-surgery, to hydrate tissue and regulate collagen production, as silicone is the most effective, clinically proven non-invasive method for reducing scar thickness, color, and texture.
 Scar massage can be started 3–4 weeks post-op to help soften and flatten scars by breaking down collagen and improving blood flow.
 You can also use an over-the-counter topical steroid cream to help reduce inflammation.

-Following your surgeon’s instructions is essential for all aspects of scar care to ensure proper healing, minimize the risk of infection, and achieve the best possible results.
+Following your surgeon’s instructions is essential for all aspects of scar care to ensure proper healing, minimise the risk of infection, and achieve the best possible results.
 Professional treatments, such as laser therapy to reduce redness and steroid injections to flatten raised or thickened scars, are also available after healing if needed.

 At Kensington Medical we are committed to helping you heal and ensuring that your surgical scars are well hidden.